 The big selling points for me are that it’s self-contained.
 I don’t need to carry food, a fridge, cooking gear, clothes or tents in the back of my Prado – it’s all in the camper and can be accessed in seconds.
 Also, when I reach camp and feel like going for an explore around the local tracks, I can simply unhitch and I’ve got a beaut basecamp to come back to.
 No folding up tents for me!
 Sure, it’s not all beer and skittles.
 Towing means higher fuel consumption and a (very) few tracks are off-limits for towing; but considering I’ve crossed the Simpson a couple of times, done Tassie, explored WA and have over 50,000km under the Cub’s belt, I can’t say it’s ever slowed me down to the point where I’ve thought of getting rid of it.
 For a family that loves to camp together and do some pretty big trips, a camper trailer is the way to go.

-Clearly, we could all see advantages in what the other guys had.
-But at the same time, we all still loved our own setups.
-And that’s what it’s all about: Tailoring your camping experience to your individual needs.
+Dex: Clearly, the swag, rooftop tent and camper trailer each have their own pros and we could each see the benefits.
+But in the end, we all still loved our own setups.
+And we concluded that’s what it’s all about, tailoring your camping experience to your needs.
 For those of us who don’t want our tent to be permanently attached to our vehicles and who do a lot of quick forays into the bush, a swag is still the way to go.
 For those of us who like a little more comfort and want to spend a little longer out in the wilderness, a rooftop tent is hard to beat.
-For those who don’t mind towing in exchange for a massive amount of room, convenience and comfort for months at a time, a camper trailer is still the best solution; and frankly, after watching Tim set it up and pull it down in about six minutes, it had both Dex and Ev questioning their life choices…
+For those who don’t mind towing in exchange for a massive amount of room, convenience and comfort for months at a time, a camper trailer is still the best solution; and frankly, after watching Tim set it up and pull it down in about six minutes, it had me and Ev questioning our choices…